Economic Survey 2020 goes Lavender this year; know why

 New Delhi, Jan 31: Economic Survey 2020, tabled by Finance Minister Nirmala Sitharaman on Friday has been printed in the same lavender colour as that of the new 100 rupee currency note, the oldest currency note in circulation in the country.

 Explaining the reason for the choice of the colour, Chief Economic Adviser Krishnamurthy Subramanian said, "The lavender colour of the Eco Survey captures the new 100-rupee note.
-It symbolises synthesis of the old and new, or contemporary evidence with ancient ideas".
+It symbolises the synthesis of the old and new, or contemporary evidence with ancient ideas".

 The colour lavender also suggested measures like increasing government spending and tax cuts.